paxtonhare/MarkLogic-Sublime/README.md

 	}
 }
 ```

+##### Change options via commands
+There are a few commands exposed to you to make switching databases easier:

+###### Set Content Database
+Open the command palette and find "MarkLogic: Set Xcc Content Database"

+This command will present you with a list of available databases.
+Choose one and it will be set
+as your content database for Xcc connections.

+###### Set Modules Database
+Open the command palette and find "MarkLogic: Set Xcc Modules Database"

+This command will present you with a list of available databases.
+Choose one and it will be set
+as your modules database for Xcc connections.

+###### Toggle Lint on Save
+Open the command palette and find "MarkLogic: Toggle Lint on Save"

+This command will present you with two options:
+* Lint on Save: On
+* Lint on Save: Off

+Choose one to set the value

 #### Run On Server
 Run the current file on a MarkLogic server via the "MarkLogic: Run File" command or by pressing Ctrl+Alt+r.